DaviRain-Su/blockchain-tourtials/substrate-recipes/source/substrate-hello-pallet-eng.md

 # Pallets

-The pallet is a separate runtime logical block used at FRAME runtime.
+THE pallet is a separate runtime logical block used at FRAME runtime.
 In this part of the recipe, you will learn about them.

 ## 1.1 Hello Substrate